adamvi/Markdown_Document/An_Example_Github_Pages_Document_Simple.md

 </div>

 ## Interactive D3 Charts
-Static charts and plots can be saved as .png, .jpg and other raw files and included in a similar fashion to the two methods shown above.
+Static charts and plots can be saved as .png, .jpg or other raw files and included in a similar fashion to the two methods shown above.
 Here I show how more interesting, interactive figures can be included.
 Specifically, the following 3 charts have been produced using the [rCharts](http://ramnathv.github.io/rCharts/) package available for the open-source [R statistical programming language](http://www.r-project.org/).
 This R package leverages the [D3 JavaScript library](http://d3js.org/) on the backend.
 D3 stands for 'Data-Driven Documents'.

 ### D3 Barchart example using a .js script file